Category Archives: Coiba Fishing Stories

 A Life’s Mission

-The first morning I woke up in Panama, anchored at Isla Rancharia and surrounded by smaller islands in front of Isla Coiba, I told myself this remote paradise would be my life’s mission.
+The first morning I woke up in Panama, anchored at Isla Rancharia and surrounded by smaller islands in front of Isla Coiba, I told myself somehow I’ll establish myself here and make this remote paradise my life’s mission.
 Nowhere could compare.
-I’ve earned a living guiding fishermen here ever since.
+It’s a continuous challenge, yet I’ve earned a living guiding fishermen here ever since.

 Guiding in Alaska

-For a few years, I continued guiding at Alaskan lodges in the summers.
-I fly-fished for salmon and steelhead on the Kodiak Karluk River and targeted trophy rainbows near Lake Iliamna with jet boats and float planes.
+Kodiak Island was my departure in route to Guatemala where I began my Central American backpack journey.
+I continued guiding at Alaskan lodges in the summers, fly fish guiding for salmon and steelhead on the Kodiak Karluk River and targeted trophy rainbows near Lake Iliamna with jet boats and float planes.
 I also fished for king salmon and halibut in the ocean aboard lodge boats in southeast Alaska.
 Each fall, I returned to fish Costa Rica and Panama in the winters.
 The yacht Phoenix soon became the mothership to a 30’ Ryborunner and a 22’ Aquasport, offering seven-day charters from Golfito to Hannibal Bank and into the Coiba Islands.
+And I became a year-round Costa Rica resident.

 A Setback

 In 1994, the mothership “Phoenix” caught fire at the dock in Golfito and burned down.
 The owners had a 70’ steel construction barge that Paul had built to construct his marina.
 I rebuilt the “Sanbar” into a houseboat, calling it “Coiba Explorer.”
-After receiving permission from the police and prison, I kept the 70′ barge houseboat and two sport boats at Coiba.
-I flew my guests in by charter plane, just like Club Pacifico had done years before, landing in the then-active prison colony.
+After receiving permission from the police and prison, I kept the Coiba Explorer and two sport boats in Panama at Coiba for months on end.
+My guests arrived to me by charter plane, just like Club Pacifico had done years before, landing in the then-active prison colony.

 New Opportunities

 After a couple of years, Marlin Magazine featured us in an article, putting Coiba back on the map since Club Pacifico Fishing Lodge had shut down years before.
 I had partners in the Coiba Explorer business, but after gaining fame in the sportfishing world, we disagreed on how to run the operation.
-They wanted to expand, while I preferred to stay small.
+They wanted to expand, while I insisted on keeping it small.
 I chose to leave my dreamboat, taking my cook Tyra with me to start anew.
 My partners went ahead without me, purchasing a 120’ dive boat I disagreed with.
-They named it “Coiba Explorer II” and added a fleet of new pursuits before going out of business after two years due to logistical failures.
+They named it “Coiba Explorer II” and added a fleet of new pursuits before going out of business after three years of logistical failures.

 A New Chapter